jora0003/sec3prac1/README.md

-line 1
-Ahmad
-Hi
-KSA
-Hi
-final commit
+Hi this is the first commit and final change